-If you have been unlawfully fired or laid off by your employer, it is advisable to seek the advice of an attorney with specific experience in the area of employment law.
-Our wrongful termination lawyers in Philadelphia and Mount Laurel provide effective legal representation to clients in employment discrimination and wrongful termination cases.
+Suppose you have been unlawfully fired or laid off by your employer.
+If so, it is advisable to seek the advice of an attorney with experience in employment law.
+Our wrongful termination lawyers with offices in Philadelphia and Mount Laurel effectively represent clients in employment discrimination and wrongful termination cases.

 Do you believe your job loss was unlawful?
-Call 856-778-9700 to get advice from a wrongful termination attorney in Philadelphia and Mount Laurel with more than three decades of experience.
+Call 856-778-9700 to get advice from a wrongful termination attorney in NJ and PA with more than three decades of experience.

 In most cases, an employer can fire an employee for any non-discriminatory or non-retaliatory reason.
 However, if the reason for firing an employee is discriminatory or if the employee is fired in retaliation, such as firing an employee in retaliation for filing a discrimination complaint or a worker’s compensation claim or speaking on a matter of public concern, the employer may be in violation of the law.